danpecher/100-days-of-code/r1-log.md

 ### R1D5
 Added a simple frontend search and started to work on text formatting (just simple B, U, I for now) so I'm reading about Selection API https://developer.mozilla.org/cs/docs/Web/API/Selection.
 Today's commit (1 🤷‍♂️): https://github.com/danpecher/notes-app/commit/b3fcc3bead43b56d863c005f7753b553f9260299

+### R1D6
+No commits today.
+I wanted to make simple text formatting, but after realising how much work that is, I decided to incorporate an existing text editor.
+Not that I were so lazy, but I think text formatting in JS is a challenge of itself and will make for a project of its own.
+In the future I will try to make my own simple text editor from scratch.